mepley1/honeypot/README.md

 `deploy.sh` | This is NOT for production deployment, it only copies the main app files to another machine for development purposes - I use it to copy over new versions of the Flask blueprints to my "production" server where the app is already deployed, as an "update" script of sorts.

 # Notes/issues:
-- Will have to force Werkzeug=2.3.0 for a bit in requirements.txt until flask-login release a version compatible with Werkzeug 3.
 - When refreshing stats page after toggling column views, checkboxes get out of sync; to fix, either force refresh (Ctrl+F5) or click the navbar link again.
 Need a better way of hiding columns.
 - Querying for records by POST request body fails to find anything in some cases due to encoding discrepancies.